antleaf/notify-implementation/README.md

 # COAR Notify Implementation project
-This a project to coordinate efforts from a distributed group of people and organisations to implement the [COAR Notify model and technologies](https://www.coar-repositories.org/notify/).
+This a project to coordinate efforts to implement the [COAR Notify model and technologies](https://www.coar-repositories.org/notify/).

 The Notify protocol is documented here: [https://notify.coar-repositories.org](https://notify.coar-repositories.org)